pchudzik/blog.pchudzik.com/content/post/2017/dynamic-beans.md

 }
 {{</highlight>}}

 It works almost the same as constructor based initialization.
-You just pass arguments to factory method not constructor itself.
+You just pass arguments to the factory method, not constructor itself.
 This alone allows to do a lot of "interesting" things...

 # My original issue

-Long story short I needed to create unknown number of beans based on some options defined in properties.
-It was more complicated and that's why I wasn't able to just provide external xml configuration and import it into my application context but let's keep it simple to show clear example on how to implement it.
+Long story short I needed to create an unknown number of beans based on some options defined in properties.
+It was more complicated and that's why I wasn't able to just provide external XML configuration and import it into my application context but let's keep it simple to show a clear example of how to implement it.

-Unfortunately you don't have access to spring magic from BeanFactoryPostProcessor - no properties, no environment, no beans.
-Only definitions of the objects that will be created by container later so you need to do some work by yourself but with below example I'm sure you will be able to do whatever you want.
+Unfortunately, you don't have access to spring magic from BeanFactoryPostProcessor - no properties, no environment, no beans.
+Only definitions of the objects that will be created by container later so you need to do some work by yourself but with below example, I'm sure you will be able to do whatever you want.

 {{<highlight java>}}
 @Component